chuanluocs/PbO-CCSAT/README.md

 - Chuan Luo (<chuan.luo@microsoft.com>)

 ## Reference
 - Chuan Luo, Holger H. Hoos, Shaowei Cai.
 PbO-CCSAT: Boosting Local Search for Satisfiability using Programming by Optimisation.
-In Proceedings of PPSN 2020, 2020.
+In Proceedings of PPSN 2020: 373-389, 2020.

-## Implementation of PbO-CCSAT
+## Implementations of PbO-CCSAT

+- For the implementation of the process-oriented version of PbO-CCSAT (which is the version evaluated in the PPSN-2020 paper), please refer to the directory `PbO-CCSAT_process_oriented_version_source_code/`.
-- Please refer to the directory `PbO-CCSAT_source_code/`.
+- For the implementation of the object-oriented version of PbO-CCSAT, please refer to the directory `PbO-CCSAT_object_oriented_version_source_code`.

 ## Full Confiuration Space, Default Configuration and Optimised Configurations (for all testing benchmarks) of PbO-CCSAT